Probabilistic Energy Management for Building Climate Comfort in Smart Thermal Grids with Seasonal Storage Systems: Numerical Study

-Fig.~\ref{fig_res4} (a) focuses on a five-day period to allow a better comparison between the results of DDS, CS, and MCS.
-It is clearly shown that the obtained results via CS and MCS, provide a feasible (nonnegative) trajectory of the thermal energy imbalance error during heating mode, whereas the solution of DDS, leads to some violations throughout the simulation time.
-In Fig.~\ref{fig_res4} (b), the complete one year results of DDS, CS, and MCS are shown.
+In Fig.~\ref{fig_res1} (b), the complete one year results of DDS, CS, and MCS are shown.
 Two important observations are as follows: the obtained results of CS and MCS have very small number of violations, much less than our desired level of violations, throughout the simulation time.
-This yields a less conservative approach compared to the classical robust control approach (see \cite[Ch.14]{mpcbook}).
-As the second observation, in the results of CS and MCS one can see a large non-zero imbalance error, which is expected.
-By taking into account the coupling constraints between agents, the solutions of agents are going to extract the stored thermal energy from their ATES systems to prevent the mutual interactions between their ATES systems as in Fig.~\ref{fig_res4} (c).
-Interestingly, the results of MCS shows that agent 1 starts to extract the stored thermal energy from its ATES system sooner, compared to CS.
-Fig.~\ref{fig_res4} (c) shows the evaluation of our proposed reformulation in \eqref{volume}.
-We plot the obtained $\tilde{r}_{h,1} + \tilde{r}_{c,2}$ using DS, CS, and MCS formulations.
-As it is clearly shown DS results are violating the coupling constraint which leads to overlap between the stored water in warm well of ATES system in agent 1 and the stored water in cold well of ATES system in agent 2.
+This yields a less conservative approach compared to the classical robust control approach (see \cite[Ch.14]{borrelli2011predictive}).
+As the second observation, in the results of CS and MCS one can see some instances of a large non-zero imbalance error, which is expected: By taking into account the coupling constraints between agents, the solutions of agents are going to extract the stored thermal energy from their ATES systems to prevent the mutual interactions between their ATES systems as in Fig.~\ref{fig_res2} (a).
+Interestingly, the results of MCS show that agent 1 starts to extract the stored thermal energy from its ATES system sooner due to its longer prediction horizon, compared to CS.